 Breast Implant Options

 Breast enhancement patients have more options than ever.
-Women considering breast augmentation in Walnut Creek and the surrounding areas can choose from a wide range of sizes, different filler materials, shapes, and textures.
+Women choosing breast implants, who visit from Walnut Creek, Danville, and the surrounding areas, can choose from a wide range of sizes, different filler materials, shapes, and textures.
 Decisions depend on personal preference and what best suits your physical characteristics.
 Dr. Eric Mariotti is happy to talk you through each factor and find the right option for your goals.